noodnik2/flightvisualizer/docs/featured/galactic02.md

 ![View From The Apogee](./230811-Galactic02-GeApogee1.jpg)

-The view from the apogee didn't match my expectations of "what Earth should look like from space," but it certainly was high up enough to give me pause - especially when I _imagine being physically there_ - and to end any question I might have had about the Earth's being flat!  ;-)
+Though the view from the apogee didn't match my expectations of "what Earth should look like from space," it certainly was high up enough to give me pause - especially when I _imagine being physically there_ - and to end any question I might have had about the Earth's being flat!  ;-)